-It’s just a question of how long it takes Moore’s law type efficiencies to reach exponential growth in the solar industry.
+It’s just a question of how long it takes for Moore’s law-type efficiencies to reach exponential growth in the solar industry.

 Accounting for 4% of the country’s electrical power supply today, we are only five doublings away from 100% when energy essentially becomes free.

-The next question beyond the immediate trading implications is, “What’s in it for you?”
+The next question beyond the immediate trading implications is, “What’s in it for me?”

 I should caution you that after listening to more than 20 pitches, almost all of the information you get from fly-by-night solar installation salesmen is inaccurate.
 Most don’t know the difference when it comes to a watt, an ohm, or a volt.

 I think they were mostly psychology or philosophy majors, if they went to college at all.